msaroufim/OSXSysAnalysis/README.md

-Full System Analysis of OS X 10.8.5
+# Full System Analysis of OS X 10.8.5
-Part 1 is CPU and scheduling operations
+## Part 1 is CPU and scheduling operations
-The included files in CPU are
 * timemeasureoverhead.c which calculates the average time rdtsc() takes
 * procedure.c which calculates the average time a loop with 0-7 arguments takes
 * syscall.c which calculates the average time a minimal system call takes